rhinestonewtf/registry/docs/Resolvers.md

   Entities can focus their audit efforts on their custom logic without the need to re-audit the underlying core systems.

-## The IResolver interface: Standardizing Resolvers
+## The IExternalResolver interface: Standardizing Resolvers

 For any entity looking to employ a resolver, adherence to a standardized interface is essential.
-The [IResolver interface](../src/external/IResolver.sol) delineates the essential functions a resolver must implement to ensure seamless integration and operation with the Registry.
+The [IExternalResolver interface](../src/external/IExternalResolver.sol) delineates the essential functions a resolver must implement to ensure seamless integration and operation with the Registry.

 ## Example Resolvers and Custom Development